merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/07_Customer_Locator.md

 **Options**

- - Allow to Modify – If option is enabled then customer will be able to enter / correct his / her location on the frontend side.
+ - Allow to Modify – If the option is enabled, the customer will be able to enter / correct his location on the frontend side.
- - Select Default Shipping Address – If option is enabled then customer default shipping address will be used as the current location instead of geolocated IP address geolocated (if default shipping address is present).
+ - Select Default Shipping Address – If this option is enabled then the customer's default shipping address will be used as the current location instead of the geolocated IP address (if default shipping address is present).
- - Allowed Attributes – Address attributes list to display in Your Location box.
+ - Allowed Attributes – Address attributes list to display in "Your Location" box.
  - Required Attributes – Required address attributes.

 **Default Address**

 The default visitor’s location can be defined here.
 Country, Region / State, Zip / Postal Code, City can be entered.
-The system sets visitor’s location to default if IP address geolocation failed (it is possible for small percentage of visitors).
+The system sets the visitor’s location to default if the IP address geolocation failed (it is possible for a small percentage of visitors).

 On the frontend: